DATAGerry/DATAGerry/docs/README.md

-# NetCMDB Documentation
+# dataGerry Documentation

-This is the documentation of the NetCMDB.
+This is the documentation of dataGerry.
 Python-Sphinx is used to generate the documentation.

 ## Table of contents
 <!--ts-->